The Needles Rock Climbing

 My favorite approach is by getting off the train at Needleton and either taking Chicago Creek, Ruby Creek, or Noname Creek trails to within base camp distance of my objective.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Needles:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Needles:

 Featured Route For The Needles

 Noname Needle, Standard Route 5.8 5b 16 VI- 15 HVS 4c Colorado